 Tracy: I saw an opportunity here.
 As a native Detroiter and someone who is coming home a lot, I wanted to have property here, and that's how it all started.
 I wanted to buy a house and I was like, if I have a house here, I want to be able to live in that house.
 As my life was shifting in NY, everything started to fall into place and make sense, and I realized there is no reason I can’t do this in Detroit.
 I can start another business in New York, it’s a dime a dozen.
-I can go to NY for whatever I need if I can't find it Detroit. why not start here and build a team here, a team of Detroiters, and train people the skills they need to help me facilitate this business and also embark on these other ideas I had like, the art enrichment program and community workshops and working with artisans here in Detroit.
+I can go to NY for whatever I need if I can't find it Detroit. why not start here and build a team here, a team of Detroiters, and train people with the skills they need to help me facilitate this business and also embark on these other ideas I had like, the art enrichment program and community workshops and working with artisans here in Detroit.
 It makes it all brand new for me which is really exciting.

 Tracy: I think really not forgetting the customer.
 A lot of us creatives just want to create sometimes, and you lose sight of why you're creating.
 So, it depends if you want to have a commercial business or if you want to have an artistic endeavor, or if you want people to be able to buy and wear your clothes, then you do have to consider the needs of the customer.
 That's advice I always give to up and coming designers.

 For women in this industry especially I would say, don’t let the fact that your sex, your race, anything can hold you back from your dreams.
-Educate yourself, surround yourself with people who are like-minded, that keep you motivated and can help you out when you're in a jam.
-Keep striving, because you can be anything you want to if you put the effort in, if you give yourself the opportunity to learn and master your craft.
+Educate yourself, surround yourself with people who are like-minded, that keep you motivated, and who can help you out when you're in a jam.
+Keep striving, because you can be anything you want to be if you put the effort in, and if you give yourself the opportunity to learn and master your craft.
 I think in this day and age a lot of people want that golden ticket, they want to arrive…and it’s so much more about the journey.

 Tracy: I brought sweaters at Eugenie, and I always love the knitwear and a lot of the accessories too.
 I’m really attracted to the jewelry and sometimes I have to stop myself!

-I just like the whole mood of the store, I love all the discoveries, I love the mixture of whimsical and sturdy, like built to last.
+I just like the whole mood of the store, I love all the discoveries, and I love the mixture of whimsical and sturdy, like built to last.
 Each time I go in I discover something new and something fun and something that makes me smile and something that is beautifully crafted that I want to support.
 I highly recommend it as an experience.